Syracuse Winterfest

 Amateur sleuths can test their skills with the 33rd Annual Treasure Hunt.
 Local media outlets will offer daily clues for finding the medallion, which is hidden somewhere in a public place in Onondaga County.
 The person who finds the medallion wins a prize of $2,000.

-If you need a break to warm up, many of Syracuse’s museums and galleries are special programs and exhibits during Syracuse Winterfest, including The MOST, Erie Canal Museum, Everson Museum of Art, Onondaga Historical Association Research Center and more.
+If you need a break to warm up, many of Syracuse’s museums and galleries are offering special programs and exhibits during Syracuse Winterfest, including The MOST, Erie Canal Museum, Everson Museum of Art, Onondaga Historical Association Research Center and more.
 Centro donates bus service to help people to get around from event to event.

 Various businesses will host special events and activities.
 Check the website for a complete itinerary.